pronoiac/the-manual/the-manual.md

 We are not trying to deny any of the very real talent that Jackson has, just trying to emphasise the possible importance of the killer bass line.

-Serious groove merchants hate it when a song has a dynamite bass line for the verse and then when the chorus comes the chords change, dragging the bass away from its "bad self" into having to follow those limp wristed chords.
+Serious groove merchants hate it when a song has a dynamite bass line for the verse and then when the chorus comes the chords change, dragging the bass away from its "bad self" into having to follow those limp-wristed chords.
 For them the whole movement of the song is destroyed for the sake of some nursery rhyme element they would rather see dumped.

 Somehow these two important elements are going to have to be made to work together without the power of the chorus or the propulsion of verse bass riff being destroyed.